 You don’t have to be a bank or financial company to implement a multi-channel marketing strategy like Bank of America’s.
 Basically, it comes down to fully leveraging your marketing channels and leveraging audience data.

 On the channel side, you can follow Bank of America’s example by offering your audience similar experiences across all your channels.
 For example, instead of funneling your audience to your website to make purchases, you could give them the ability to make quick, easy purchases via other platforms, particularly social networks like Facebook and Instagram.
 This makes ecommerce non-interruptive, meaning that your audience can make purchases from your store without having to leave the platform they were using.
-Social purchasing may be the future of ecommerce.
+According to McKinsey and Co., social purchasing may be the future of ecommerce.